benjamincrozat/content/posts/php-83-override-attribute.md

 ## Limitations of Override and its future

 Currently, `Override` is limited to methods.
 Properties, another key part of classes, don't yet have a similar feature.
 However, the future might bring more enhancements, like class-level attributes or directives to enforce the use of `Override`.

----

-[Learn more about PHP 8.3](/php-83) if you are hungry for more!